 - topichead.attributes (mapGroupDomain.rng)

-- anchorref.attributes (mapGroupDomain.rng) •
+- anchorref.attributes (mapGroupDomain.rng)

 - mapref.attributes (mapGroupDomain.rng)

-- keydef.attributes (mapGroupDomain.rng) •
+- keydef.attributes (mapGroupDomain.rng)

 - topicref.attributes (mapMod.rng)

 Processing impact The removal of @copy-to should not require a change to any processor Processors that currently handle @copy-to can remove or disable that code if desired.
-Processors will almost certainly need to add new features to enable appropriate anchor generation based on the use of keys, <resourceid>, or other author- provided hints (@outputclass values, new run time parameters, etc.).</resourceid> Overall usability Documents that currently use @copy-to will need to be migrated to replace @copy-to with the appropriate replacement, i.e., the use of unique keys or <resourceid> values for each use of a topic where @copy-to was previously used to distinguish different uses of the topic and the use of keys and key references to topics for which there are direct URI references to the effective source file defined by @copy-to.</resourceid>
+Processors will need to add new features to enable appropriate anchor generation based on the use of <resourceid>.
+They may also provide additional features for using keys or other author-provided hints for determining deliverable URIs.
+Overall usability Documents that currently use @copy-to will need to be migrated to replace @copy-to with the appropriate replacement, i.e., the use of <resourceid> values for each use of a topic where @copy-to was previously used to distinguish different uses of the topic and the use of keys and key references to topics for which there are direct URI references to the effective source file defined by @copy-to.